tomgranuja/OnlineElection/README.md

 ### Time zone

 See [Time zones](https://docs.djangoproject.com/en/5.1/topics/i18n/timezones/) for an explanation of the time zone settings needed.
-In brief when time zone support is enabled, django store UTC datetime data in the database, use time zone aware objects internally and translate them to the end user time zone in templates and forms.
+In brief when time zone support is enabled, django stores UTC datetime data in the database, use time zone aware objects internally and translate them to the end user time zone in templates and forms.

 Available time zones can be consulted in python with `zoneinfo.available_timezones()`

 ### Local settings example

-This is an example `.local_settings` file with a secret key and a chilean time zone.
+This is an example `eleccion/.local_settings` file with a secret key and a chilean time zone.

 ```bash
 SECRET_KEY = M1ikEok2WtfOatyf7xAaLHO-BsL1OlSVNpMpSX_kMZyajVhEZDI